RubricLab/rubric/README.md

 ### Home of Rubric Labs

-This repo contains Rubric's landing page, UI library, docs, and code config.
+This repo contains Rubric's, UI library, docs, and code config.

 This makes it easier to